gojiplus/abbyyR/Readme.md

 **deleteTask**

-Delete a task.
+Delete a task and related data.

-**Note:** You must set your application id and password via the `setapp` function before you use this function.
+For some details, see the Abbyy FineReader [Reference](http://ocrsdk.com/documentation/apireference/deleteTask/) for the function.

 ```{r}
 deleteTask(taskId="task_id")